How to Set a Secure Credit Card PIN and Password

 - Consider the pros and cons of storing passwords on a cloud-based service.

 Always be sure to enter your password into the correct website.
 Phishing scams make fake websites that look like real ones hoping to trick people into entering their login or other personal information.

-Always check the URL in the browser bar to be sure you’re at the correct website and be especially wary of entering your password into a website you landed at by clicking an email link.
+Check the URL in the browser bar to confirm you’re at the correct website, and be especially wary of entering your password into a website you landed at by clicking an email link.

-Change your password periodically, e.g. every 90 days, being sure not to reuse passwords.
+Change your password periodically, such as every 90 days, and be sure you don't reuse passwords.
 If you believe your password has been compromised, change it immediately following the guidelines given above.